Namilaus/novel-translater/README.md

 ## after writing those things in database.py you can run it

-and then the content will be safed into your db
+and then the content will be safed into your db for future use